Authentication

 - our terms of use.

-In case of connection or synchronisation issues with the mobile app, due to "dead zones", phone performance used, a message will display indicating whether the mobile app is connected or not.
-When the connection is restored, a new message will appear confirming that synchronisation has been re-established.
+If there are connection or synchronisation issues with the mobile app, due to "dead zones" or the performance of the phone used, a message will appear to let you know whether the mobile app is connected or not.
+When the connection is restored, a new message will confirm that synchronisation has been re-established.

-When the app is offline, meaning without connection or unable to synchronise with a planning tool, the mobile app still functions!
+When the app is offline, meaning there is no connection or it can't be synced with a planning tool, the mobile app still works!

-No information will communicate with the route planning tool but the user can continue to complete their routes.
+No information will be sent to the route planning tool, but the user can still carry out their routes.

-The information from the user's actions in the mobile app will be stored until reconnection with a network and with the carrier's planning tool.
+The information resulting from the user's actions in the mobile app will be stored until the next connection to a network and to the carrier's planning tool.

-When the connection is restored, a new message will display confirming that synchronisation has been re-established.
+When the connection is restored, a new message will be displayed confirming that synchronisation has been re-established.

-Once connected, by default, you are on the page showing active routes.
+Once logged in, by default, you land on the page showing your active routes.
 You can view both your active and archived routes on the same page.

 Active

-You can view all active routes and their respective information on a single screen!
+You can see all your active routes and their respective information on a single screen!

 - the status of the route,

-- the scheduled start time of the route,
+- the planned start time of the route,

 - the name of the route,